sandhyaparna/Data-Science/LogisticRegression.md

 ### Overview
 Logistic regression predicts the probability of occurrence of an event by fitting data to a logit function.
 Log odds of the outcome is modeled as a linear combination of the predictor variables.
 Logistic regression is a part of GLM that assumes a linear relationship between link function and independent variables in logit model.
+Estimates probabilities using underlying logistic function.
 * Probability ranges from 0 to 1 <br/>
 * odds = p/(1-p) = probability of event occurrence / probability of not event occurrence  <br/>
   * Odds is defined as the ratio of the chance of the event happening to that of non-happening of the event <br/>